Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Different ways of cooking cobia

-Broiled
+1. Broiled

-Slices of broiled cobia and slices of lemon on the plate
+A dish of broiled cobia and slices of lemon on the plate

-Broiling one side of cobia should not take more than five minutes.
-Turn the cobia and broil the other side for another five minutes.
 You would know that the cobia is cooked when it is opaque in color.

 Once the cobia is done, you can remove it from the pan.
 Serve it with lemon wedges as garnish.

-Fried
+2. Fried

 Slices of broiled cobia on the chopping board

-Grilled
+3. Grilled

 Slices of broiled cobia on the plate

-You can simply season the fish with salt and pepper.
-Lay it on the grill and cook it for 5 minutes.
-Turn the fillets and grill for another five minutes.
+- Lay it on the grill and cook it for 5 minutes.

-Sauteed
+4. Sauteed

 sauté cobia and vegetables on the plate

-Baked
+5. Baked

 This baked cobia with mushrooms and thyme recipe I am about to share serves four people.
-You will need the following ingredients:

 Ingredients

-Hummus, lemon juice, cobia fillets, finely chopped, black pepper, sea salt, virgin olive oil and mushrooms
+Hummus, lemon juice, cobia fillets, finely chopped, black pepper, sea salt, virgin olive oil, and mushrooms

 - Sea salt